 Skip to content

-Atahualpa is one of the most well-known figures in Inca history.
+Atahualpa is one of the most famous figures in Inca history.
 After his victory in the civil war against Huáscar, he was captured by Francisco Pizarro in Cajamarca on November 16, 1532.
-His execution on August 29, 1533, fundamentally changed the history of Tawantinsuyu.
+His execution on August 29, 1533, fundamentally changed the history of the Tawantinsuyu.

 Artistic depiction of Atahualpa at a council meeting